How Often Do Hotels Replace Mattresses? Behind The Scenes

 However, this doesn’t necessarily mean that the mattresses in a budget hotel will be uncomfortable – many still maintain a high level of comfort despite being used for several years in a row.

-Extended stay hotels are those that cater to guests who plan to stay for longer periods of time.
+Extended stay and boutique hotels often cater to niche markets and have their own unique stories.
+Guests plan to stay for longer periods of time.
 As such, they need to maintain the highest standards when it comes to cleanliness and comfort.
-One way they do this is by replacing their mattresses on a regular basis.

-How often do extended stay hotels replace their mattresses?
-Generally speaking, most extended stay hotels will replace their mattresses every two years or so, although some may choose to change them more frequently depending on the usage level of the hotel.
+How often do extended-stay and boutique hotels replace their mattresses?
+Generally speaking, most extended-stay hotels will replace their mattresses every two years or so.

 Conclusion